thermaldonkey/ordered_week/README.md

     OrderedWeek.new.start_date
     #=> #<Date: 2014-02-16 ((2456705j,0s,0n),+0s,2299161j)>

 Don't worry though!
-If you accidentally pass an argument that isn't the symbol of a valid day of the week, nothing changes
+If you accidentally pass an invalid day, an exception will be raised to let you know what went wrong.

     OrderedWeek.start_day
     #=> :monday
     OrderedWeek.start_day = :bad
-    #=> :bad
+    #=> ArgumentError ":bad is not a valid day name.
+Start day should be one of [:sunday, :monday, :tuesday, :wednesday, :thursday, :friday, :saturday]"
     OrderedWeek.start_day
     #=> :monday

+Valid days include day names which can be converted to a symbol and downcased to match a member of the above list.

+    OrderedWeek.start_day = 'Sunday'
+    OrderedWeek.start_day #=> :sunday

 In addition to the class-level configuration, `OrderedWeek.new` accepts an optional argument for the start day.